I finished my first book in five years, on February 11, 2020.

 That’s why this book means so much.
 It’s my “little miracle” coming to me as mental fog and mess are in the rearview.
 Even though I had other ideas queued up, this one demanded attention.
 It even came with a built-in challenge – it’s the first MG novel I’ve written.

-JGINTCO (working title acronym), is a science fiction/fantasy MG with a male MC.
+Jeremy Gill Is Not the Chosen One, is a science fiction/fantasy/Carib speculative MG with a male MC.
 Its setting is an alternate universe, quasi-Caribbean, diverse and multi-cultural.
-It leans to being a story that can easily transition to YA (young adult), as I see 9 – 14 year olds reading.
+It leans to being a story that can easily transition to YA (young adult), as I see 9 – 14-year-olds reading.

 For the most part the story flowed.
 When it didn’t, I took time on other projects.
 I didn’t want to stop writing again, even if I did just a few sentences at a time.
 Doing that helped keep the writing doors open, so my subconscious could start to catch up to what I wanted drilled into it – I am writing no matter what . . . end.

-Now JGINTCO is out on submission.
-I started on March 9, and I’m going very slowly and steadily.
+Now the story’s out on submission.
+I started on March 9, 2020 and I’m going very slowly and steadily.

-(Update: I stopped subbing and restarted in Dec.)
+(Update: I stopped subbing in April, restarted in Dec, and paused in Jan 2021..)

 Even typing that blows my mind a bit, and I’ve a smile on my lips right now.
 Just a year ago writing felt like a task, a friend I’d forgotten to call for months and found every excuse not to.
 Now the ideas are overflowing again, creativity’s seeping from my pores, and